bjornmeansbear/sentence-a-day/README.md

 20190321 what the heck did I do to nano? why aren't there any line wraps working as I desire? everything looks horrible.
 I guess I need to a) write a theme for it? and maybe figure out some more things about the config files? or do I find something else to utilize for writing and editing and such? vi? vim? wtf.
 20190322 So, if I am not graphic designing then what am I doing; what do I call myself? how can I keep teaching?
 20190323 I don't need to practice what I preach; I need to preach even if I don't/can't yet practice it -- keep things moving forward faster and better even if I myself am not yet capable of fully embracing it all.
+20190324 Real people.
+Real projects.
+Real progress?
+Real success?
+Real what?
+20190325 What should design do?
+20190326 What are we designing? who are we designing for? what people are to be helped? what services to be provided?